 \subsection{Datasets and Baseline Methods}

-We compare the proposed ASPIRE-EASE with baseline methods based on SHL~\cite{gjoreski2018university}, Person Activity~\cite{kaluvza2010agent}, Single Chest-Mounted Accelerometer (SM-AC)~\cite{casale2012personalization} and Fashion MNIST~\cite{xiao2017fashion} datasets.
-The baseline methods include ${\rm{Ind}}_j$ (learning the model from an individual worker $j$), ${\rm{Mix}}{\rm{_{Even}}}$ (learning the model from all workers with even weights using ASPIRE), FedAvg \cite{mcmahan2017communication}, AFL \cite{mohri2019agnostic} and DRFA-Prox \cite{deng2021distributionally}.
-The detailed descriptions of datasets and baselines are given in Appendix \ref{appendix:experiment}.
+We compare the proposed ASPIRE-EASE with baseline methods based on SHL~\citep{gjoreski2018university}, Person Activity~\citep{kaluvza2010agent}, Single Chest-Mounted Accelerometer (SM-AC)~\citep{casale2012personalization} and Fashion MNIST~\citep{xiao2017fashion} datasets.
+The baseline methods include ${\rm{Ind}}_j$ (learning the model from an individual worker $j$), ${\rm{Mix}}{\rm{_{Even}}}$ (learning the model from all workers with even weights using ASPIRE), FedAvg \citep{mcmahan2017communication}, AFL \citep{mohri2019agnostic} and DRFA-Prox \citep{deng2021distributionally}.
+The detailed descriptions of datasets and baselines are given in Appendix C in Supplementary Materials.

 In our empirical studies, since the downstream tasks are multi-class classification, the cross entropy loss is used on each worker (\textit{i.e.}, ${\mathcal{L}_j}( \cdot ),\forall j$).
-For SHL, Person Activity, and SM-AC datasets, we adopt the deep multilayer perceptron~\cite{wang2017time} as the base model.
-And we use the same logistic regression model as in \cite{mohri2019agnostic,deng2021distributionally} for Fashion MNIST dataset.
+For SHL, Person Activity, and SM-AC datasets, we adopt the deep multilayer perceptron~\citep{wang2017time} as the base model.
+And we use the same logistic regression model as in \citep{mohri2019agnostic,deng2021distributionally} for Fashion MNIST dataset.
 The base models are trained with SGD.
-Following related works in this direction~\cite{qian2019robust,mohri2019agnostic,deng2021distributionally}, worst case performance are reported for the comparison of robustness.
+Following related works in this direction~\citep{qian2019robust,mohri2019agnostic,deng2021distributionally}, worst case performance are reported for the comparison of robustness.
 Specifically, we use {${\bf{Acc}}_{w}$} and {${\bf{Loss}}_{w}$} to represent the worst case test accuracy and training loss (\textit{i.e.}, the test accuracy and training loss on the worker with worst performance), respectively.
 We also report the standard deviation ${\bf{Std}}$ of $[\rm{Acc}_1,\cdots , \rm{Acc}_N]$ (the test accuracy on every worker).
 In the experiment, $S$ is set as 1, that means the master will make an update once it receives a message.
 Each experiment is repeated 10 times, both mean and standard deviations are reported.

 \arraystretch{1.3} \tabcolsep{4pt}